semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-code.md

 ---

 ::: warning
-:warning: If you need to customize your work with the dropdown menu, please refer to the documentation [intergalactic/popper](/utils/popper/popper)
+ If you need to customize your work of the dropdown menu, please refer to the documentation for[intergalactic/popper](/utils/popper/popper)
 :::

-The component is a wrap over [intergalactic/dropdown](/components/dropdown/dropdown) with the following logic:
+The component is a wrapper over the [intergalactic/dropdown](/components/dropdown/dropdown) that allows for the following:

-- Display of the list of options in a dropdown window
+- Displaying a list of options in a dropdown
-- Scrolling the list of options using the keyboard
+- Scrolling through the list of options using keyboard

+## Basic usage

 ::: sandbox